BACK YARD

 The deliverance prayers are for the purpose of keeping Satan at bay and chasing him and his demons out of my environment and away from my person.
 The disabled and isolated hermit is sometimes targeted by evil people who notice her vulnerability, and I need help keeping them at bay, which is why these prayers are necessary.

-I have accumulate a set of core prayers that I make effort to do daily at the times allocated for those, and if I have time, there are others that I also include.
+I have accumulated a set of core prayers that I make effort to do daily at the times allocated for those, and if I have time, there are others that I also include.
 A few are chanted in Latin, which I am just learning to do - especially the Angelus at 6, noon and 6, because those are my core prayer hours.
 Although I am not able to do all the hours from the Little Office of the Blessed Virgin Mary, I chant Vespers in Latin during the 6:00 Prayer time.

 RULE OF LIFE FOR SILVER ROSE